5 New Social Media Challenges to Overpower in 2020

 Social media platforms seem to be changing and evolving at lightning speed.
 At the same time, selling online has become a bustling yet complex market, where today customers not only seek but expect attention and service on social media.
 Maintaining a balance on social media with a brand’s marketing efforts has very much become one of the biggest challenges for a social media marketer in 2019.

 Social media managers know that influencer marketing – in conjunction with social media content creation – provides an effective online vessel for extensive reach, including the benefit of direct interaction with customers.
 But while social media marketing is a highly effective strategy for reaching and engaging with customers, it also comes with more than its fair share of challenges.

 Competition on social media has never been more fierce than the present.
-It’s substantially more difficult for a social media manager to derive valuable return from social media marketing if they are not adjusting to the industry in real time.
+It’s substantially more difficult for a social media manager to derive valuable returns from social media marketing if they are not adjusting to the industry in real-time.
 Overcoming the challenges that shifts within the industry take a level of focus that some may say borders on obsession.
 But while there are numerous challenges that a social media manager faces in today’s sometimes volatile marketplace, here are 5 that we think are worth noting.
-Let’s break them down, and discuss ways to overpower them in 2019 and beyond.
+Let’s break them down, and discuss ways to overpower them in 2020 and beyond.

 Challenge#1: Algorithm changes